defuse/password-hashing/README.md

 ### Creating a Hash

-When a user account is created, store their username and their password's verifier string into the database:
+When a user account is created, store their username and their password's hash string into the database:

     User Registers for Account (username, password):
-        Ensure username does not already exist in the database. verifier = CreateHash(password)
+        Ensure username does not already exist in the database. hash = CreateHash(password)
         If CreateHash threw an exception, stop and alert a human.
-        Store (username, verifier) in the database.
+        Store (username, hash) in the database.

 ### Validating a Password

-When a user attempts to log in, retrieve the password verifier from the database and use it to check if the password is correct:
+When a user attempts to log in, retrieve the password hash from the database and use it to check if the password is correct:

     User Attempts to Log in (username, password):
-        Look up (username, verifier) in the database.
+        Look up (username, hash) in the database.
         If no record is found for the given username, return false.
-        If ValidatePassword(password, verifier) is true:
+        If ValidatePassword(password, hash) is true:
             The password is correct.
 Return true.
         Otherwise, if it is false:
             The password is wrong.
 Return false.